 Projects with apprentices

 Geberit assumes social responsibility and combines this with the core topics of water and basic sanitation.
-Commitments should be linked to Geberit’s know-how and the corporate culture.
+Commitments should be linked to both expertise and corporate culture at the company.
 This approach contributes to the mission of achieving sustained improvement in the quality of people’s lives.

 This mission includes social projects involving Geberit apprentices, which have been carried out since 2008 as part of the company’s social responsibility.
 During their assignments in developing and newly industrialised countries, the young apprentices not only gain new intercultural, linguistic, professional and social competencies, but also often end up as ambassadors for the company and its social commitment following these formative weeks abroad.
 The social projects make a tangible contribution to the Sustainable Development Goals of the United Nations, which include giving all humans access to clean drinking water and basic sanitation by 2030.

 Geberit continued its partnership with the Swiss development organisation Helvetas with a series of initiatives and supported the new Helvetas campaign with a substantial sum of money.
-In March 2019, a group of 16 Geberit employees from the Nordic Countries travelled to Nepal and helped build a drinking water supply at a village community in the west of the country.
-The reporting year also saw a knowledge transfer project launched, where two Geberit employees will travel to Nepal in 2020 in order to pass on basic know-how in sanitary technology as part of a training project.
-The “Change of Perspective” project was also implemented again, as two Swiss plumbers travelled to Nepal in November 2019, working there for a week with two Nepalese colleagues.
+As part of a knowledge transfer project launched and implemented several years ago, two Geberit employees again travelled to Nepal at the start of 2020 in order to pass on basic know-how in sanitary technology as part of a training project.
 A major donation was also made to support Helvetas-run water projects around the world.

 The Geberit Group’s social commitment is rounded off by a multitude of other initiatives at a local level.
 In Germany, Austria and Switzerland, for example, simple assembly and packaging work is regularly awarded to workshops for people with disabilities.
-In the reporting year, this work amounted to around CHF 8 million and gave almost 500 people meaningful work.
+In the reporting year, this work amounted to around CHF 9 million and gave around 500 people meaningful work.